manekineko17/React-pokemon-app/README.md

 # React-pokemon-app

 Launch local on localhost:3000 :
-o npm start
+npm start

 Launch the API on localhost:3001 :
-o npm run start:api
+npm run start:api

 Prod in progress